Bonfire Peaks: Development

 Corey Martin is a Montreal-based indie developer.
 He initially developed Bonfire Peaks in November 2018 for game jam Ludum Dare 43, themed "sacrifices must be made".
 Subsequent development took about three years.
 Alan Hazelden of Draknek & Friends contributed to roughly double the number of levels, which total over 200.
 The game has an intentionally limited narrative, featuring neither dialogue nor expository text.
 According to Martin, "In my opinion, storytelling is not really a strength of the medium of games, or what excites me most about it".

 The game was announced in January 2020 for a May 2020 release date, albeit with no publisher.
 It was eventually released by Draknek & Friends, a development collective which had previously released Cosmic Express and A Monster's Expedition.
 Before release, a demo was released on 1 October 2020.
 The game was released for Linux, macOS, Windows, Nintendo Switch, PlayStation 4, and PlayStation 5 on 30 September 2021.
-After release, a 3-part DLC, "Lost Memories", was announced, with the first part being released on 2 March 2023.
+After release, a 3-part DLC, "Lost Memories", was announced, with the first part being released on 2 March 2023, and the later two parts being released on 29 May 2025.